-211. The following original documents, along with the appropriate fee are to be submitted in person or by post (only on-line when new system is introduced) for new and replacement vehicle applications.
-Only original documents will be accepted, however emails may be accepted provided they are sent by the Company With the introduction of a proposed on-line licensing system only on-line applications will be accepted:
+- 214. The following original documents, along with the appropriate fee are to be submitted in person or by post (only accepted on-line when the new system is introduced) for new and replacement vehicle applications.
+Only original documents will be accepted, however e-mails may be accepted provided they are sent by the Company With the introduction of a proposed on-line licensing system only on-line applications will be accepted:. - a.

-- a.
 Application form.
 This must be from a named person(s) or Company. - b.
 The Vehicle registration document (V5C log book) in the Applicant's name (Registered Keeper).
 Where an applicant has joined the Driver and Vehicle Licensing Agency (DVLA) V5C on Demand Scheme the printable PDF of the vehicle details from within their View Vehicle Record will be accepted as an alternative to the V5C document so long as it is accompanied by a copy of the letter from the DVLA confirming that the applicant has joined the V5C on Demand scheme. - c.
-If available appropriate valid certificate of motor insurance, public liability insurance, and where necessary employer liability insurance.
-Vehicle test "Pass" certificate from the Council's testing station - d.
+Appropriate valid certificate of motor insurance, public liability insurance and vehicle test "Pass" certificate from the Council's testing station - d.
 A current MOT certificate for the vehicle or legal equivalent (HC 1 year PH 3 year). - e.
 Swivel seat installation certificate or proof of purchase (when applicable). - f.
 In the case of a wheelchair accessible vehicle Certification from the Vehicle Certification Agency (VCA) confirming that the vehicle meets the European Community Whole Vehicle Type Approval Standards in the M1 Category. - g.
-Meter calibration certificate where applicable - 212.
+Meter calibration certificate where applicable - h.
+If the proprietor is not already a licenced driver, a basic DBS check will be required at the time of application - 215.
 Although applications may be made by post (subject to the introduction of an on-line application process), plates must be collected in person.
 Applicants may also wish to provide original documents in person.
-Applications for licence renewals should be made at least 7 working days prior to the licence expiry date to allow for the application to be processed. - 213.
-Applications will not be determined until the Council receives all documents listed above.
-Only then will the application process be completed and the vehicle licence and plates will then be produced. - 214.
+Applications for licence renewals should be made at least 7 working days prior to the licence expiry date to allow for the application to be processed.

+- 216. Applications will not be determined until the Council receives all documents listed above.
+Only then will the application process be completed and the vehicle licence and plates will then be produced. - 217.
 If the application is withdrawn the fee will be refundable minus the current admin charge.
-If an application is refused by the Licensing Committee then the fee will not be returned. - 215.
-The Council has the discretion to attach, amend or remove a condition of licence.

-216. Proprietors should be aware that the Council is obliged to provide information in respect of joint proprietors to any government office, if requested to do so by any officer acting in an official capacity
+If an application is refused by the Licensing Committee then the fee will not be returned. - 218.
+The Council has the discretion to attach, amend or remove a condition of licence. - 219.
+Proprietors should be aware that the Council is obliged to provide information in respect of joint proprietors to any government office, if requested to do so by any officer acting in an official capacity